chopta/Lab-Poc/README.md

 # Lab-Poc
-Self testing lab and POC
+Self testing lab and POd

+This is a new change